-As Yom Teruah nears in September (the Fall Feast that foreshadows Messiah’s coming on a future day of Trumpeting), we think about what it means to be ready for the Messiah as a Bride without spot or blemish.
+As Yom Teruah nears on September 6th (the Fall Feast that foreshadows Messiah’s coming on a future day of Trumpeting), we think about what it means to be ready for the Messiah as a Bride without spot or blemish.
 But to understand who the Bride is we must first understand who the Bridegroom is and who he says the Bride is not!

 Who is the Bridegroom?

 In the Gospel of John, Yochanan the immerser speaks of Yeshua as the bridegroom and mentions the bride.

 “He that hath the Bride is the Bridegroom: and the friends of the bridegroom, which stands and hears him, rejoices greatly because of the Bridegroom’s voice: thus my joy therefore is fulfilled.John 3:29

 That is the only place in the Gospels that the Bride is mentioned, but because a Bridegroom must have a Bride, all other mentions of the bridegroom imply the bride.